SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 ### Request Data
 The client will provide the GUI with the following data from the device:

 1. OpenFlow switch ID
 2. Device MAC address
 3. Device IP address
 4. Neighbor tuple
 5. XYZ tuple

+The first three should be self explanatory with the switch ID coming from the RYU server itself.

+The neighbor tuple will be the Batman IV transmission quality, aka, the link quality between each BATMAN device.
+Since multi-hop routing is enabled, we can also request